Areas of Interest:

 Michael has written two theses (research papers) on groups affected by trauma; Vietnam Veterans and Adult Survivors of Child Sexual Abuse.
 He has extensive experience working with people who have experienced traumatic events, as well as other psychological conditions.

-Michael enjoys trying to keep up with his two young boys and Springer Spaniel, Ruby.
-He also spends his spare time training to take on muddy obstacle challenges like Tough Mudder.
+Michael enjoys trying to keep up with his three young children and Springer Spaniel, Ruby.

-Michael is now also available for appointments at the new Kingscliff Family Medical Service located in Kingscliff.
+Michael is also available for appointments at Kingscliff Health.

 Michael Grace can help with: